tomtom637/todo-react/README.md

 Here is a simple proof of concept for a todo application in ReactJs.

-A user can create lists of tasks, mark them as completed, update or delete them.
+A user can create lists of tasks, mark them as completed, update or delete them as well as describing their urgency with color tags.

-The additional functionality of describing the urgency of each todo is in progress.

 Although it doesn't have a backend nor a database, it uses the localStorage to persist the data.